kunalrye/spotify_hits/README.md

 `pip3 install -r requirements.txt`

 ## Running code
 To run our code and reproduce the results shown in the report, you can run each of the ipynb files (``Modeling_.ipynb`` & ``Modelling.ipynb``) which contain all the models discussed in our report.
 The dataset we created is already provided in the data folder.
+To create the subset used for training (which is in the data folder already), run ``CreateFinalSubset.ipynb``.

 # In this directory